 #3: Sallie Mae — Best for Low Rates and Fees

 Sallie Mae offers its own selection of private student loans for undergraduate students, graduate students, and parents.
-Interest rates offered can be surprisingly low, starting at 2.87% APR for variable rate loans and 4.74% for fixed-rate loans.
+Interest rates offered can be surprisingly low, starting at 2.87% APR for variable-rate loans and 4.74% for fixed-rate loans.
 Sallie Mae student loans also come without an origination fee or prepayment fees, as well as rate reductions for students who set up autopay.
 You can choose to start repaying your student loans while you’re in school or wait until you graduate as well.
 Overall, Sallie Mae offers some of the best “deals” for private student loans, and you can even complete the entire loan process online.

 #4: Discover — Best for No Fees

-While Discover is well known for their excellent rewards credit cards and personal loan offerings, they also offer high-quality student loans with low rates and fees.
+While Discover is well known for its excellent rewards credit cards and personal loan offerings, they also offer high-quality student loans with low rates and fees.
 Not only do Discover student loans come with low variable rates that start at 3.75%, but you won’t pay an application fee, an origination fee, or late fees.
 Discover student loans are available for undergraduate students, graduate students, professional students, and other lifelong learners.
-You can even earn rewards for having a 3.0 GPA or better when you apply for your loan, and Discover offers access to U.S. based student loan specialists who can answer all your questions before you apply.
+You can even earn rewards for having a 3.0 GPA or better when you apply for your loan, and Discover offers access to U.S.-based student loan specialists who can answer all your questions before you apply.

 #5: Citizens Bank — Best Student Loans from a Major Bank

-Citizens Bank offers their own flexible student loans for undergraduate students, graduate students, and parent borrowers.
+Citizens Bank offers its own flexible student loans for undergraduate students, graduate students, and parent borrowers.
 Students can borrow with or without a cosigner and multi-year approval is available.
-With multi-year approval you can apply for student funding one time and secure several years of college funding at once.
+With multi-year approval, you can apply for student funding one time and secure several years of college funding at once.
 This saves you from additional paperwork and subsequent hard inquiries on your credit report.
 Citizens Bank student loans come with variable rates as low as 2.83% APR for students with excellent credit, and you can make full payments or interest-only payments while you’re in school or wait until you graduate to begin repaying your loan.
 Also keep in mind that, like others on this list, Citizens Bank lets you apply for their student loans online and from the comfort of your home.

 #6: Ascent — Best Student Loans with No Cosigner Required